The Serious Business of Keeping Sport Fun At The Highest Level

 Try to describe why you do what you do.
 What drew you in to it in the first place?
 What is keeping you there?
 Why do you want to continue?
 Why is it important for you to perform well?

-Enjoyment involves fun (things that simply feel good and put a smile on your face) as well as deeper concepts like achievement, pride, satisfaction, growth and progress.
+Enjoyment involves some form of fun.
+Typically, tasks that simply feel good and put a smile on your face.
+Enjoyment is also driven by some deeper concepts.
+For example, achievement, pride, satisfaction, growth and progress.

 Usain Bolt was a great example of someone who enjoyed what he did.
-He worked incredibly hard so that when a competition came around he could have some fun, execute the skills he had been developing over many years, and celebrate his love of running.
-Enjoyment doesn’t mean we are always smiling and laughing, but we need to stay in touch with the things we love about our sport (or art or music or business or other performance area).
+He worked incredibly hard so that when a competition came around he could just chill.
+As can be seen by the below video UB had a very relaxed competition mindset.
+Enjoyment doesn’t mean we are always smiling and laughing.
+But we need to stay in touch with the things we love about our sport or art or music or business or other performance area.